 Liguria, on the western part of Italy and resting close to France, is home to several immensely popular culinary specialties, like pesto, and wordly-celebrated landmarks the likes of Cinque Terre and, naturally, Portofino.
-Along with being home to Dynabyte software and, years later, Artematica, the coastal region was also the birthplace of another important software developer: Trecision.
+Along with being home to Dynabyte software and, years later, Artematica, the coastal region was also part of the history of Trecision, another important software developer.
 The multimedia industry flourished during the 90s and 00s, so much so that some jokingly referred to Liguria as “Basilicon valley” since Basilico (basil) is one of the main ingredients for pesto.

 Trecision will go on developing several graphical adventures throughout the 90s, some of them with an international release in Europe and the US.
 Despite several successes, even among Italian software houses, it seems to be one company that is little talked about.
 Even back in the 90s, articles and interviews featuring people from Trecision were pretty scarce, despite the software house later going on to become the biggest in the country and among the first to start developing on the mobile gaming front.